-The Penn State Health Approach to Gender - Affirming Health Care
+The Penn State Health Approach to Gender-Affirming Health Care

-Patient- and Family-Centered Comprehensive Care
+Patient- and Family-Centered Care

 The Gender Health Clinic team at Penn State Health Children’s Hospital includes a variety of specialists who are trained in gender-affirming care for children, adolescents and young adults.
 Together, they address the social, emotional and physical health care needs of their patients with compassion, understanding and support.